starkleytech/substrate-faucet/README.md

-# Faucet bot for substrate python based
+# Faucet bot for substrate python3 based

 This bot is a really simple bot without security or threshold.
 It's used to send coins with discord.